LeHack/Docker-network-research/README.md

 - [production/group_vars/all](ansible-playbook/production/group_vars/all) - common settings for production machines
 - [production/host_vars/web-back2.prod](ansible-playbook/production/host_vars/web-back2.prod) - some very specific settings override for the web-back2.prod and web-back3.prod machines (note that [host_vars/web-back3.prod](ansible-playbook/production/host_vars/web-back3.prod) can be a symlink)

-Now in order to run a playbook deployment, you need to follow these steps four:
+Now in order to run a playbook deployment, you need to follow these steps:
-1. [Prepare at least one virtual machine](#virtual-machine) (with host connectivity) and docker installed.
+1. [Prepare at least one virtual machine](#virtual-machine) with host connectivity and docker installed.
 2. [Setup a docker registry on your host](#docker-registry)
 3. Update the host names (in the inventory files) in the above example to point to correct host names (make sure your virtual machine has a **resolvable** hostname assigned and that you can ping it from your host).
 4. [Perform the deployment using ansible-playbook](#deployment).